Fudgy Eggless Brownies

 - No special kitchen gear.
 Just two bowls and your baking pan, and you’re good to go!

-- Kid friendly.
+- Easy to adapt.
 Not only are they egg-free, but they’re also easy to make dairy-free and gluten-free.

 Key Ingredients

 - Self-rising flour.
 It’s simply a combination of all-purpose flour, baking powder, and salt.
-I never buy the overpriced grocery store kind and prefer making my own (it’s so easy to do!).
+I never buy the overpriced grocery-store kind and prefer making my own (it’s so easy!).

 - Cocoa powder.
 Dutch-processed or 100% unsweetened cocoa powder.
 I prefer Hershey’s Cocoa Powder, which always yields gorgeous crinkly tops.